ahmedelk91/multiplayer-tictactoe-challenge/README.md

 How the game looks and behaves is up to you.
 The above example is not a wireframe, it is merely an example of the real-time multiplayer functionality we are looking for.
 The game should resemble Tic Tac Toe and it should be multiplayer.

-Please do not spend more than 4 hours on this challenge (it should take 1-3 hours depending on skill level).
+Please do not spend more than 4 hours on this challenge.
 If you have reached the 4 hour mark and have not completed the challenge, please submit what you have done.
 We are not looking for a production Tic Tac Toe platform that can handle 5 million unique hits a second.
 Please keep the end product lean and simple.

 ### Deliverable:
 1) Please deliver the code to us via a Github repo.